 Using e-mail respects other people's time, allowing them to answer at a time of their choosing, rather than being interrupted by a telephone call.
-But e-mail is a written form of communication that is different from telephone voice messages and text messages.
-Students who text with friends have often adopted shortcuts, such as not spelling out full words, ignoring capitalization punctuation, and not bothering with grammar or full sentence constructions.
+But e-mail is a written form of different from communication that is telephone voice messages and text messages.
+Students who text with friends have often adopted shortcuts, such as not spelling out ignoring capitalization full words, punctuation, and not bothering with grammar or full sentence constructions.
 This is inappropriate in an e-mail message to a professor, who expects a more professional quality of writing.
 Most professors expect your communications to be in full sentences with correctly spelled words and reasonable grammar.